This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 GET [base]/Basic/CMS146/$evaluate-measure?subject=124&periodStart=2014-01&periodEnd=2014-03

-A MeasureReport will contain one group of data for each group specified in the corresponding Measure, consisting of a set of population elements, one for each criteria defined in each group.
+A MeasureReport will contain a group for each group specified in the corresponding Measure consisting of a set of population elements, one for each criteria defined in each group.
 The Measure.group.linkId

 and Measure.group.population.linkId